How I Work

 Children pose challenges to parents and caregivers, regardless of age or development level.
 I work with families to help them communicate better, establish parameters, set ground rules and clarify expectations.
 Role-modelling is more frequent and powerful than most people think.

-Stress seems to be a way of life.
+Stress and anxiety seems to be a way of life.
 I work with people and groups so they can be assertive, deal with difficult people, manage their time and tasks and achieve a feeling of value and self-worth.
 Clarity, self-care and balance are essential to juggle work, family, friends and home.

 Guiding Beliefs or Values